 The Prison Scholar Fund's Board has very distinct duties different from those of executive management.
 Executive management manages while the Board oversees.
-The Prison Scholar Fund reserves the right to select the Executive Director, amend Bylaws, approve the annual budget and long-term plans, fill interim Board vacancies, as well as establish committees and appoint Board members to such committees.
+The Prison Scholar Fund reserves the right to select and/or replace the CEO, amend Bylaws, approve the annual budget and long-term plans, fill interim Board vacancies, as well as establish committees and appoint Board members to such committees.